Poverty Point (Cooloola) camping area

 Getting to Rainbow Beach

 - From Brisbane, drive about 160km north on the Bruce Highway towards Gympie.
-At the southern edge of Gympie, turn onto Tin Can Bay Road and drive 42km, then turn right onto Rainbow Beach Road.
+Take the Gympie Connection Road Exit and turn right.
+Turn left onto Tin Can Bay Road and drive 38km to turn right onto Rainbow Beach Road.

 - From Maryborough, drive 57km south on the Cooloola Coast Road, then turn left onto Tin Can Bay Road and drive 3.5km, then turn right onto Rainbow Beach Road.

-- Drive 16km along Rainbow Beach Road to the Poverty Point Road turnoff on your left and drive 6.3km on this rough sandy track to the camping area.
+- Drive 16km along Rainbow Beach Road to the Poverty Point Road turn off on your left and drive 6.3km on this rough sandy track to the camping area.

 From Rainbow Beach